-January is a month of reflection and looking at our health and well-being after the Christmas festivities.
-Often many people make plans for lifestyle and diet changes in the new year.
 Losing weight with an ileostomy involves consuming fewer calories than we burn in a day, which can be difficult for a patient with an ileostomy, and you must be careful that you get enough vitamins and minerals.
-If you are wanting to lose weight it might be worth looking at eating less saturated fats and processed foods, red meat, and sugary foods….and increase your fruit and vegetables instead.
+If you are wanting to lose weight it might be worth looking at eating less saturated fats and processed foods, red meat, and sugary foods… and increase your fruit and vegetables instead.

 Make sure the foods you are eating are compatible with your stoma, suddenly introducing large amounts of vegetables and fruit can cause your output to become more liquid which may not be ideal.
 Think about adding in those fruits such as ripe bananas which can help thicken your output.
 The high fibre content of some diets may help you feel fuller longer, but it can make your stoma more active than usual.

-If you like the outdoors, increase the amount of walking you do.
+If you like the outdoors, walking is a good choice of exercise for ostomates.
 If you want to take up exercise and have just had surgery, check with your surgeon that it is safe to go ahead.
 Start slowly and regularly and it will help getting the balance of diet and exercise right.

 For more ileostomy diet and nutrition information, visit our advice centre.